M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 ## Restoring Cloudron from a backup

-Cloudron 1.9 introduced a UI to restore Cloudron.
 To restore from a backup:

 * Install Cloudron on a new server with Ubuntu 18.04: